projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-security.rst

 hypervisor supports multiple guest VMs running in parallel in the less privileged level called VMX non-root mode.

-The Service OS (SOS) is a special VM OS.
+The Service VM is a special VM.
 While it runs as a guest VM in VMX non-root mode, it behaves as a privileged guest VM controlling the behavior of other guest VMs.
-The SOS can create a guest VM, suspend and resume a guest VM, and provide device mediation services (Device Models) for other guest VMs it creates.
+The Service VM can create a guest VM, suspend and resume a guest VM, and provide device mediation services (Device Models) for other guest VMs it creates.

-In an SDC system, the SOS also contains safety-critical IC (Instrument Cluster) applications.
-ACRN is designed to make sure the IC applications are well isolated from other applications in the SOS such as Device Models (Mediators).
+In an SDC system, the Service VM also contains safety-critical IC (Instrument Cluster) applications.
+ACRN is designed to make sure the IC applications are well isolated from other applications in the Service VM such as Device Models (Mediators).
 A crash in other guest VM systems must not impact the IC applications, and must not cause any DoS (Deny of Service) attacks.
 Functional safety is out of scope of this document.

-In :numref:`security-ACRN`, the other guest VMs are referred to as User OS (UOS).
+In :numref:`security-ACRN`, the other guest VMs are referred to as User VM.
 These other VMs provide infotainment services (such as navigation, music, and FM/AM radio) for the front seat or rear seat.

-The UOS systems can be based on Linux (LaaG, Linux as a Guest) or Android\* (AaaG, Android as a Guest) depending on the customer's needs and board configuration.
+The User VM systems can be based on Linux (LaaG, Linux as a Guest) or Android\* (AaaG, Android as a Guest) depending on the customer's needs and board configuration.
 It can also be a mix of Linux and Android systems.

-In each UOS, a "side-car" OS system can accompany the normal OS system.
+In each User VM, a "side-car" OS system can accompany the normal OS system.
 We call these two OS systems "secure world" and "non-secure world", and they are isolated from each other by the hypervisor.
 Secure world has a higher "privilege level" than non-secure